 - Consignment and service revenue.
 When we sell goods through our online marketplace or retail stores on behalf of our consignors, we retain a percentage of the proceeds, which we refer to as our take rate.
 Take rates vary depending on the total value of goods sold through our online marketplace on behalf of a particular consignor as well as the category and price point of the items.
-In 2020 and 2019, our take rate on consigned goods was 35.7% and 36.3% respectively.
-The decrease in our take rate was due to the higher sales mix of lower take rate categories such as handbags and jewelry, and a higher mix of consignors earning higher commissions.
+In 2021 and 2020, our take rate on consigned goods was 34.7% and 35.7% respectively.
+The decrease in our take rate was due to the higher sales mix of lower take rate categories such as handbags and jewelry.
 Additionally, we earn revenue from shipping fees and from our subscription program, First Look, in which we offer buyers early access to the items we sell in exchange for a monthly fee. - Direct revenue.
 In certain cases, such as when we accept out of policy returns from buyers, or when we make direct purchases from businesses and consignors, we take ownership of goods and retain 100% of the proceeds when the goods subsequently sell through our online marketplace or retail stores.

-We generate revenue from orders processed through our website, mobile app and retail stores located in New York City, Los Angeles, Chicago, Palo Alto, Newport Beach, and San Francisco.
+We generate revenue from orders processed through our website, mobile app and 19 retail locations.
 Our omni-channel experience enables buyers to purchase anytime and anywhere.
-We have a global base of more than 21 million members as of December 31, 2020.
+We have a global base of more than 25 million members as of December 31, 2021.
 We count as a member any user who has registered an email address on our website or downloaded our mobile app, thereby agreeing to our terms of service.

-Through December 31, 2020, we have cumulatively paid more than \$1.8 billion in commissions to our consignors.
-Our GMV was \$1.0 billion in 2020 and decreased 2% from 2019.
-However, NMV increased slightly as returns decreased year over year primarily due to a higher mix of non-returnable items, including handbags and certain promoted items.
-In 2020 and 2019, our total revenue was \$299.9 million and \$316.4 million, respectively, representing a decrease of 5% in 2020.
-In 2020 and 2019, our gross profit was \$187.6 million and \$201.5 million, respectively, representing a decrease of 7% in 2020.
-See "Impact of COVID-19 on our Business" below.
+Through December 31, 2021, we have cumulatively paid approximately \$2.5 billion in commissions to our consignors.
+Our GMV increased to \$1.5 billion in 2021 from \$987.0 million in 2020.
+Our AOV increased to \$497 in 2021 from \$442 in 2020.
+In 2021 and 2020, our total revenue was \$467.7 million and \$299.9 million, respectively, representing an increase of 56% in 2021.
+In 2021 and 2020, our gross profit was \$273.5 million and \$187.6 million, respectively, representing an increase of 46% in 2021.